-The Hill Research Center and Denton Extended Museum is located at 25 S. Washington Street.
+The Catherine Valliant Hill Research Center and Larry Denton Extended Museum is located at 25 S. Washington Street.
 This building previously housed Tharpe Antiques, which supported Talbot Historical Society for many years until its closure in 2018.
+It is now home to our extended museum, researcher center and staff offices.

 The Research Center was named for S. Catherine Valliant Hill, who has been a volunteer and board member with the historical society for many years.
 Renovations of this building were made possible by a very generous donation by Catherine and her husband Thomas.
 The Extended Museum space was named for Lawrence Denton, who has been and continues to be an integral part of the life of the historical society.
 He was the director of THS for many years and continues to support THS as a board member.